 ‡ reported as up or down by different respondents

 Oil and Gas Exploration, and Key Support Services:

-- This sector reported modestly higher expansion; the sales/new orders, prices paid, and lead times indices reported additional strength; all other indices reported near neutral
+- This sector reported continued strong growth; the sales/new orders, employment, purchases, prices paid, and lead times indices reported well above neutral

 Durable Goods Manufacturing:

 - Surcharges are increasing for nearly all contracted raw materials

 - We expect business levels to increase in the coming months and commodity prices and lead times to normalize by year-end